6012 Sherry Lane Dallas, TX 75225

 What are the benefits of dental implants?

-They can improve a patient’s biting and chewing ability.
-We craft them from durable material that reflects light for a more natural look.
+The best thing about dental implants is that they can improve your biting and chewing ability.
+We craft them from durable material that will naturally reflect light like real tooth enamel can do.
 Some patients may even forget that they have dental implants after their treatment because they look and feel like real teeth.

 Do dental implants hurt?